Lucas Silveira

 Lucas Silveira is a Canadian vocalist, guitarist, and songwriter from Toronto, Ontario.
 He has composed and performed folk music and rock music, and formed and played in the band The Cliks.
 Silveira is credited as the first openly transgender man to have signed with a major record label.
 He also writes about LGBTQ issues.

 Biography

-Silveira was born in Mississauga, Canada.
-He considers himself Portuguese-Canadian because of his Portuguese ethnicity; he also lived in Portugal for 6 years in his youth and speaks fluent Portuguese.
+Silveira was born in Toronto, Canada in 1973.
+He has also lived in the Azores for 6 years in his youth and speaks fluent Portuguese.
+He is Portuguese-Canadian.

-As a child, he knew that he was a boy, and asked his mother to buy him a penis like his brothers.
-Growing up, he identified as a lesbian.
+As a child, he knew that he was a boy.
+He cites his first memory of realizing his body did not align with his gender identity was at the age of four.
+Growing up, he identified as a female and as a lesbian.
 In 2004, he came out to himself, family, and friends as a transgender man.
-In an interview published in The Advocate, Silveira states that he feels "transgender by definition, but not by identity", because being transgender has become a political identity rather than a personal one.

-In 2010 he began hormone replacement therapy.
+He began hormone therapy in 2010.